joegrip/MapGame/README.md

 Features:
 	Select Unit see window at side
 	Each unit can only attack once per turn
+	Some dead tiles.
+Randomly placed in center.
+Can't go through.
+Board may not be big enough

 Bugs:
 	Ranged color must be exactly red
 	Should probably gives tiles own class with move select and ranged select vars

 Balance:
 	Cannons have more range
 	Add defense stat